Algal Blooms Affect Water Taste and Odor

-When water-borne algae are present in the water coming into its treatment plants, Zone 7 adds powdered activated carbon to reduce the dirty, musty taste and odors, but this treatment is not 100 percent effective.
-To address this, Zone 7 is upgrading its plants by adding ozone treatment over the next few years.
+When water-borne algae are present in the water coming into its treatment plants, Zone 7 adds powdered activated carbon.
+This treatment reduce unpleasant taste and odor, but is not 100 percent effective.
+Zone 7 is upgrading its plants by adding ozone treatment over the next few years.
 Ozone is significantly more effective than other treatment technologies at treating algal byproducts that cause the unpleasant taste and odor.

 How We Monitor Drinking Water for Safety